-- As a class, students form a circle and play "wink murder." - 2.
-Students learn how to use gestures by saying a word and doing the appropriate gesture. - 3.
-Using a check sheet, students count how many times they use a particular speech act. - 4.
+As a class, students form a circle and play "wink murder."
+Students learn how to use gestures by saying a word and doing the appropriate gesture.
+Another activity might be for students to prepare record the discussion and then transcribe it at home.
+By reading and making comments, students will focus on the grammatical forms.
+3. Using a check sheet, students count how many times they use a particular speech act.
+8. As they improve their abilities in subsequent classes, ask students in the discussion groups to take turns shadowing the discussion leader.
+The leader speaks for a few minutes, then a student has to paraphrase 4.
 While engaged in small group discussion, students are rewarded with a counter or poker chip each time they take a turn.
-The winner has the most chips at the end. - 5.
+The winner has the most chips at the end. what he or she just said.
+8. Another useful variation is to have the discussion group leader paraphrase his or her partners' responses to the questions.
+After the discussion, the 5.
 To sensitize themselves to eye contact, students participating in a discussion draw slips of paper that identify them as high or low eye contact.
-Afterward, students guess who drew which slip. - 6.
-In a similar type of activity, students find themselves designated as a high or low user of gestures, or a non-user.
+Afterward, students guess who drew which slip. leader summarizes these in front of the class.
+6. In a similar type of activity, students find themselves designated as a high or low user of gestures, or a non-user.
 Other students watching them count the number of times that the discussion leader or participants make eye contact, use gestures, or follow-up questions.